 \subsection{Energy loss only parameterization}

 Among the two mechanisms we consider, the partonic energy loss has been extensively studied in the literature and has a solid theoretical background.
-Therefore, in a first attempt, we tried to describe the data with that mechanism alone, being the latter responsible for both the depletion of hadron yields and the broadening of transverse momentum.
+Therefore, in the first attempt, we tried to describe the data with that mechanism alone responsible for both the depletion of hadron yields and the broadening of the transverse momentum.

-Within this picture, the parton will radiate all the way out of the nucleus, \textsl{i.e.} $L_P \rightarrow \infty$, maximizing the amount of radiated energy, the hadronization will occur outside then nucleus and no absorption will take place, \textsl{i.e.} $n_{att}=1$.
+Within this picture, the parton will radiate all the way out of the nucleus, \textsl{i.e.} $L_P \rightarrow \infty$, maximizing the amount of radiated energy, the hadronization will occur outside the nucleus, and no absorption will take place, \textsl{i.e.} $n_{att}=1$.
 Under this approximation, we present in the top panels of Fig.~(\ref{plot:Hermes_Kr_Rmulti_noabs}) the comparison of the HERMES multiplicity ratios as a function of $z$ and $\pt^2$ with our default value $\hat{q}$ = 0.3 GeV/fm$^2$.
 The multiplicity ratios show a clear deficit in normalization (leftmost panels) while the transverse momentum broadening, $ \Delta \langle \pt^2 \rangle$, is fairly reproduced (rightmost panel).
-The normalization issue of the former can be alleviated by using a larger value of $\hat{q} \sim 0.9$~GeV/fm$^2$, as shown in the bottom left panels of Fig.~(\ref{plot:Hermes_Kr_Rmulti_noabs}).
+The normalization issue of the former can be alleviated by using a larger value of $\hat{q} \approx 0.9$~GeV/fm$^2$, as shown in the bottom left panels of Fig.~(\ref{plot:Hermes_Kr_Rmulti_noabs}).
 However, such a large $\hat{q}$ entering in Eq.~\ref{eq:BDMPS}, leads to an abnormally large $ \Delta \langle \pt^2 \rangle$, by far greater than the one seen in the data (bottom right panel).
-We conclude that with an energy loss model alone we can not describe those observables at the same time with a single value of $\hat{q}$.
+We conclude that with an energy loss model alone, we can not describe those observables simultaneously with a single value of $\hat{q}$.
 However, such an issue can be overcome by assuming that another mechanism is at work to reduce the yields, \textsl{i.e.} absorption.
 The attenuation is produced by inelastic interactions of the so-called prehadrons, a colorless state yet to become real hadron, with the medium, possibly creating secondary particles with lower energies.
-Under the hypothesis that elastic prehadron-nucleon cross sections are small, neither broadening nor energy loss is generated by this mechanism.
+Under the hypothesis that elastic prehadron-nucleon cross sections are small, this mechanism generates neither broadening nor energy loss.